Running Your Own Mostro Node

 apt upgrade -y Step 3: Install Docker and Docker Compose

-# Install Docker using the official convenience script
+# Install Docker using the official script

 curl -fsSL https://get.docker.com | sh